Maxence-L/okcupidon/README.md

 - You can now install the package using `pip install \path\to\okcupidon-0.0.tar.gz`

-I should work.
+It should work.
 If it doesn't, please open a ticket and tell me !

 ## How do I use this ?